hapi-swagger/hapi-swagger/README.md

             }
         },
     }

 ## Adding interface into a page
-The plugin adds all the resources needed to build the interface into your project.
+The plugin adds all the resources needed to build the interface into your any page in your project.
 All you need to do is add some javascript into the header of a web page and add two elements into the HTML where you wish it to render.
+The example [be-more-hapi](https://github.com/glennjones/be-more-hapi) project makes use of a custom page where the interface is used with other elements.

 ### Adding the javascript